MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ### Edit PR title and description

-Update a PR title by selecting the current title and updating the text.
+You can update the title of an existing PR by selecting the current title and updating the text.
 Select the **Save** icon to save changes, or select the **Undo** icon to discard the changes.

 Edit the PR description by selecting the **Edit** icon in the **Description** section.